ohcnetwork/coronasafe.in/action/home-isolation.md

+---
+description: >-
+  Home isolation measures for people with confirmed or suspected COVID-19 \(including persons under investigation\) who do not need to be hospitalized and people with confirmed COVID-19 who were hospitalized and determined to be medically stable to go home.
+---

 # Home Isolation

-## Home isolation measures for people with confirmed or suspected COVID-19 \(including persons under investigation\) who do not need to be hospitalized and People with confirmed COVID-19 who were hospitalized and determined to be medically stable to go home

 You should follow the prevention steps below until a healthcare provider or local or state health department says you can return to your normal activities.